Geeksltd/Olive/docs/Services/Email.md

 # Olive.Email

-This library will help you to send emails from your application and you can manage history of your emails.
+This library will help you to send emails from your application and you can manage the history of your emails by persisting them in the database.

 ## Getting started